SoftIron/sibench/docs/source/benchmaster.rst

 Benchmarking RBD using Sibench
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a similar way, we can use the same user, key, and pool to run a a benchmark
+In a similar way, we can use the same user, key, and pool to run a benchmark
 using RBD protocol::